Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Introduction

-The remainder of the paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Section \ref{Sec:system_model}, the system model is introduced and the baseband equivalent transceiver model is derived.
-In Section \ref{sec:problem_formulation}, the received SNR is derived considering the link budget, and the optimization problem of broadened-beam URA coefficient design in LEO SatComs under QoS and constant modulus constraints is formulated.
+In Section \ref{sec:problem_formulation}, the received SNR in SAT beam coverage areas is derived, and the optimization problem of the URA coefficient design in LEO SatComs considering QoS and CMCs is formulated.
 In Section \ref{Sec:proposed_algorithm}, the method of decomposing the URA design problem into ULA design subproblems is introduced, and the proposed algorithm is presented.
-In Section \ref{sec:numerical_results}, numerical results reveal the advantages of the proposed algorithm to achieve the design criteria, and channel capacity evaluation of ``narrow-beam" and ``broadened-beam" beamformers are conducted.
-Finally, conclusions are made in Section \ref{sec:Conclusion} and suggestions are provided for future research.
+In Section \ref{sec:numerical_results}, numerical results reveal the advantages of the proposed method to achieve the design criteria and channel capacity evaluation of ``broadened-beam" beamformers and beamformers utilizing an array steering vector is conducted.
+Finally, conclusions are presented in Section \ref{sec:Conclusion} and suggestions are provided for future research.